axoxelol1/dat257-hasse-andersson/README.md

 npm install
 ```

-Before you run make sure to create a .env.local file in the `/client` directory and add your MongoDB database URI to it:
+Before you run make sure to create a .env.local file in the `/client` directory and add your MongoDB database URI and database name to it:
 ```
 MONGODB_URI=<your uri>
+MONGODB_DB=<database name to use>
 ```

 To run the development server you can now write the following: